anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

     - Improvised and broken weapons are d6 but they break after one hit. // approved the broken thing

 - Culveriner
-    - When you spend your entire turn aiming your weapon, get an automatic crit on the next attack.
-You cannot have an enemy within melee range or take damage while aiming.
-     - *Gain an additional d4 attack on unaware enemies with a gun.*
+    - Spend an omen to succeed an attack on a unaware enemy with a gun
-     - *You may spend two omens on a successful attack to turn it into a crit.*
+    - Crits give you an omen, taking damage removes one.

 - Hoarder
     - Can find extra items with a dr16 presense roll, they are mundane